-Like all mutual funds, investing in the Funds involves risk factors and special considerations.
-A Fund's risk is defined primarily by its principal investment strategies, which are described earlier in the summary section of this Prospectus, along with descriptions of each Fund's related risks.
-Investments in a Fund are not insured against loss of principal.
-As with any mutual fund, there can be no assurance that a Fund will achieve its investment objectives.
-Investing in shares of a Fund should not be considered a complete investment program.
-There is a risk that the share value of the Funds will fluctuate.
+Like all mutual funds, investing in the Fund involves risk factors and special considerations.
+A Fund's risk is defined primarily by its principal investment strategies, which are described earlier in this Prospectus, along with descriptions of the Fund's related risks.

+Investments in the Fund are not insured against loss of principal.
+As with any mutual fund, there can be no assurance that the Fund will achieve its investment objectives.
+Investing in shares of the Fund should not be considered a complete investment program.
+There is a risk that the share value of the Fund will fluctuate.